jmcruz14/vue-image-cloud/README.md

 A Vue component for creating an image cloud for your Vue app.

 > [!NOTE]
-> This package is currently
+> This package is currently undergoing additional testing, but the algorithm in place is currently effective for its main feature: distributing images within a bounded box.

 ## Installation